-This course focuses on the language widely used by deaf Americans.
+This course focuses in the language widely used by Deaf Americans.
 Students will learn basic ASL vocabulary, grammatical structures and conversational behaviors.
-Students are introduced to cultural values, beliefs, and behavioral norms shared by those within the deaf community.
+Students are introduced to cultural values, beliefs, and behavioral norms shared by those within the Deaf Community.
 FALL, WINTER, SPRING